tasmat-trust/hexagons-backend/guides/v3-v4-db-migration-guide.md

 ### Run the migration script

-Use the [Strapi migration scripts](https://github.com/strapi/migration-scripts).
-N.B. there is a branch in a fork of the repo that successfully imports many-to-many relations.
-See the PR here and if it hasn't been merged, use that fork: https://github.com/strapi/migration-scripts/pull/100
+Use our forked version of the [Strapi migration scripts](https://github.com/tasmat-trust/migration-scripts).

 Copy the following as .env into the root of the v3-v4-sql migration folder: